 Leaving Tours it’s only a short drive to Amboise. where there are two opportunities for visits: The Royal Chateau, notable for being the burial place of Leonardo Da Vinci and the, much more impressive, Leonardo’s house where he spent the last years of his life.
 Recreated in the cellars are many working models of his various inventions.
 Amboise too is a pleasant morning coffee stop.
 Afterwards it’s only a short drive to Chenonceau which is France’s most visited private house and when you look around it you will understand why.
 It’s quite beautiful and well worth the visit.
 Leaving Chenonceau we’ll drive down to Poitiers, hopefully reaching there about 16.30.
 We are staying in a hotel in the grounds of Futuroscope and we will have evening tickets to enjoy the theme park for a couple of hours before dinner.
 This is no ordinary theme park and has no conventional rides.
 Instead, the exhibits etc. are concerned with tricking the mind using multimedia and 3D.
 We’ll have dinner in the park and then at 21.30 we will have tickets to the evening show which is difficult to describe but it involves water, lights and lasers.

-Day 5 Wednesday 3rd Sept - Poitiers to Les Brevins de L’Ocean
+Day 5 Wednesday 3rd Sept - Poitiers to La Baule

 Today is simply a driving day and we’ll have a late start.
 We head north towards the coast on quiet rural roads passing through many picturesque towns and villages.
 There is plenty of time to take a leisurely lunch somewhere en route.
-We are staying on the coast in a large hotel with its own casino and everyone will have a sea view room.
-The choice for dinner is either in the hotel or in any of the surrounding restaurants.
+We are staying in the coastal resort of La Baule close to the town centre within walking distance of many beach front restaurants.

-Day 6 Thursday 4th September - Les Brevins to Rennes
+Day 6 Thursday 4th September - La Baule to Rennes

 It’s only a short drive to St Nazaire where we will park.
 St Nazaire is the site of the gigantic German U Boat pens built in 1941 and whilst ugly and bleak they are still an interesting visit.
 They were clearly built to last hundreds of years.
 They are fully open to the public and you can explore at will.
 Next we will be collected by coaches for a two hour tour of the nearby Airbus factory, where they build the cockpits and fuselage sections of the A380.
 Once we get back from the tour it’s a short drive to the medieval walled city of Guerande, an ideal lunch stop.
 After lunch we’ll head north east towards a delightful motor museum which boasts 400 vehicles, including many Formula One cars and several Group B Rally Cars.
 Adjacent to the museum is a 2.5km circuit.
 We’ve rented the circuit for the whole afternoon so you can enjoy the museum and do as many laps as you want.
 After leaving the circuit it’s only a short drive to the outskirts of Rennes where we are staying in a Spa & Golf resort for our final night.
 We’ll be having dinner in the resort.